 - Please note that borrowers, who have loans from the FFEL Program (private lenders) and intend to apply for loan forgiveness under the Public Service Loan Forgiveness Program, must consolidate into the Direct Loan program.
 For more information, contact the Department of Education (http://loanconsolidation.ed.gov)

-The interest rate for a consolidation loan is based on the weighted average interest rate of the loans being consolidated, rounded to the next nearest higher one-eighth of one percent and cannot exceed 8.25 percent.
+The interest rate for a consolidation loan is based on the weighted average interest rate of the loans being consolidated, rounded up to the next nearest one-eighth of one percent.
 For this reason, consolidation may not be right for you if you only have loans with fixed interest rates.

 If you are a graduate who is planning to take advantage of the Federal Public Service Loan Forgiveness Program, please click here.